apache/airflow/docs/apache-airflow/best-practices.rst

 In these and other cases, it can be more useful to dynamically generate DAGs.

-Avoiding excessive processing at the top level code described in the previous chapter is especially important in case of dynamic DAG configuration, which can be configured essentially in one of those ways:
+Avoiding excessive processing at the top level code described in the previous chapter is especially important in case of dynamic Dag configuration, which can be configured essentially in one of those ways:

 * via `environment variables <https://wiki.archlinux.org/title/environment_variables>`_ (not to be mistaken with the :doc:`Airflow Variables </core-concepts/variables>`)
-* via externally provided, generated Python code, containing meta-data in the DAG folder
+* via externally provided, generated Python code, containing meta-data in the Dag folder
-* via externally provided, generated configuration meta-data file in the DAG folder
+* via externally provided, generated configuration meta-data file in the Dag folder

-Some cases of dynamic DAG generation are described in the :doc:`howto/dynamic-dag-generation` section.
+Some cases of dynamic Dag generation are described in the :doc:`howto/dynamic-dag-generation` section.

 .. _best_practices/airflow_variables: